Grim Workshop

 apply tension using your tension wrench.
 Insert your rake into the keyway and push it all the way to the back of the lock, gently lift upward slightly lifting the pins, now with a fair amount of speed scrub your rake back and fourth across as many pins as you can (like you would with a toothbrush) changing the angle, height, and speed as you do this creating several different pitches and heights.
 If the lock doesn't open after 10-20 seconds, release the tension and reset the lock starting over.
 Sometimes you have to reset a lock multiple times before you find success.

-how to rake a lock
+how to pick a lock with a rake

 USING YOUR HOOK PICKS